chiragbharadwaj/ro/spec/README.md

 # An expression is one of the following:
 #   • The unit value or a primitive integer/float, boolean, or char/string
-#   • An identifier, i.e. a variable's name (which could be a list's name)
+#   • An identifier, i.e. a variable's name (which could be a list's name or a record's name)
+#   • A record's field name
 #   • An empty list ([])
 #   • A (non-empty) list with some contents
 #   • A list access at some position (must be an integer within bounds)